likith2615/attendence_traker/README.md

 # 📚 Attendance Tracker

-**Attendance Tracker** is a powerful Streamlit web application that automatically scrapes your attendance data from the [MIT SIMS Portal](http://mitsims.in) and provides intelligent calculators to help you strategically plan your classes!
+**Attendance Tracker** is a powerful Streamlit web application that automatically scrapes your attendance data from the [MITS IMS Portal](http://mitsims.in) and provides intelligent calculators to help you strategically plan your classes!

 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://ims-tracker.streamlit.app/)